Sweet Dog

 • Irritation or pain in the mouth

-• A single, isolated bout of vomiting
+• A one-off bout of vomiting

 It is getting worse